 OTR truck drivers typically work jobs than involve being on the road for two to five weeks at a time.
 These drivers also might drive into Mexico and Canada.
 OTR truck drivers must maintain mileage logs, abide by local, federal and even international laws that relate to their industry.
 They must also maintain the safety and performance of their truck.
 OTR drivers work irregular hours that must adhere to guidelines established by the Federal Motor Carrier Safety Administration.

 OTR drivers can expect and average salary of at least $40,000 and 5-percent employment growth through 2024; equal to the creation of around 98,800 jobs.

-At NSC Technologies, we regularly work with folks who want to pursue a CDL and those who are looking to get the most out of their specialized driver’s license.
+At NSC, we regularly work with folks who want to pursue a CDL and those who are looking to get the most out of their specialized driver’s license.
 If you’re currently interested in career opportunities for commercial truck driving, please contact us today.